This blog uses affiliate links, which may earn a commission for purchases made at no additional cost to you.

 - Personal stories or anecdotes

-- Tips and advice related to your niche or industry
+- Tips and advice related to your niche, industry, or hobby

 - Questions to spark engagement and conversation